stamhoofd/stamhoofd/README.md

 ## Development environment

 Recommended development environment is VS Code.
-Below are the recommended extensions:

-* Go
-* GraphQL for VSCode
-* vscode-proto3
+It should automatically ask you to install the recommended extensions.
+These are defined in `.vscode/extensions.json`.